-Woodworm Heat Treatment, this is where you heat the problem area over a long period of time so the insects, larvae and the eggs are killed inside the wood but the moisture in the wood is not drawn out.
+Woodworm Heat Treatment, this is where you heat the problem area over a long, so the insects, larvae and the eggs are killed inside the wood, but the moisture in the wood is not drawn out.

 Inject Woodworm treatment spray into exit holes that have been left or drill into the holes and fill them with a timber gel or paste treatment.

 Freezing.
 This can only be done4 on furniture infested with Woodworm.

 Seal all wood and furniture in your home with varnish.